ethereum/solidity-examples/README.md

 #### Testing

 npm test.
-Requires `solc` and `testeth` to be installed and added to $path.
-The test script compiles all contracts, auto-generates fillers and puts them in a directory with a layout similar to that of ethereum/tests - although it only contains `src/GeneralStateTestsFiller/stSolidityTest`; that directory is then used as root for the `testeth` tests.
+Requires `solc` and `evm` (go ethereum) to be installed and added to $path.
+Test code is written in Solidity, and is executed directly in the evm.

 #### Style